 3 cloves garlic, minced

-1 T fresh thyme leaves
+1 T fresh thyme leaves1 T fresh sage leaves, minced

 1/2 cup dry white wine